 All SERS pension increases should be reported to Social Security if you are receiving Social Security benefits based on your spouse’s Social Security earnings.[Hide]

 When you write to SERS, please make sure to give your full name and the last four digits of your Social Security Number.
 Also, make sure you advise SERS of any change in address.
 Even if SERS sends your check directly to your bank, we still need your current home address.[Read More...]

 You must also notify us when circumstances change, such as the death of a spouse if the spouse was covered by our health plan or if you chose a Joint Life plan of payment.[Hide]

-If your benefit check is mailed to you and does not arrive by the tenth business day of the month, notify SERS in writing with your name, address, Social Security number.
+If you recieve your monthly payment by paper check and it does not arrive by the tenth business day of the month, notify SERS in writing with your name, address, Social Security number.
 Sign the letter and mail it to SERS, Attn: Retiree Accounting Specialist, 300 East Broad Street, Suite 100, Columbus, Ohio 43215.[Read More...]

 If your check was lost or stolen and not cashed, SERS will place a stop payment on the original check and issue a duplicate.
 If your check was lost or stolen and cashed, SERS will only issue a duplicate check if it is determined the original check was fraudulently cashed.

 If your check arrives severely damaged so that the bank will not process it, write “void” on the face of the check and return it to SERS with a letter as described above; SERS will issue a duplicate check.

 If SERS determines that a retiree’s monthly checks are being endorsed and cashed by a person other than the retiree and the proper paperwork (Power of Attorney or Guardianship Form) has not been submitted to SERS, the retiree’s checks will be held by SERS pending an investigation.[Hide]